freifeld/cpabDiffeo/README.md

 ```
 That's it.
 You should be good to go.
 ## How to run the code
-For now, this is just quick demo that shows synthesis in 1d and 2d and has several possible configurations that the user can modify.
-To run the demo, first neviagate into the cpab directory.
+For now, these are just quick demos that show synthesis in 1d and 2d and have several possible configurations that the user can modify.
+To run the demos, first neviagate into the cpab directory.
 Then:
 ```
 python cpa1d/TransformWrapper_example.py  # 1d
 python cpa2d/TransformWrapper_example.py  # 2d
 ```
-The **example** function in this file takes several input arguments whose values you can change.
+The **example** function in either of these files takes several input arguments whose values you can change.
 You can do it either directly from python (these commented-out examples are taken from the end of **cpa2d/TransformWrapper_example.py**), e.g.,
 ```
 #    Here are some other options you may want to try.